8+ Popular Magento Alternatives & Competitors in 2023

 4. Squarespace Commerce

-Squarespace constitutes the most popular website builder for forming remarkable storefronts.
+The final Magento 2 alternative we would like to mention is Squarespace.
+It constitutes the most popular website builder for forming remarkable storefronts.
 Its e-commerce tools are also not too shabby.
 The platform is perfect for appealing magazine subscription websites and restaurant booking systems.

 - Flexible product variants: Support categorize goods by shape, size, and color